Justin01Wu/WebApp/spnego/README.md

 	+ no dependency on this project
 	+ easy to logout, which is hard in KeyCloak solution
 + Modern applications are even more simpler, because JavaScript can directly call it now
-+ No refresh token, Clients can easily:
++ No refresh token which is the big trouble maker in KeyCloak solution, Clients now can easily:
 	+ get a new token from existing token
 	+ get a new token from it on the fly
 	+ call this auth center to exchange new token with old one